sentientazure/superblogdocs/10_drafts/01_python_3_drafts_list_page.md

 ```

 Instead of the small heading saying "All Articles", this says "Your Drafts".
 Instead of displaying publish date after "Published on", this displays the date that the draft was created after "Created on".

+---

+Move the trello card to Done, and commit changes to git.